reflex-dev/reflex-web/docs/ai_builder/features/integration_shortcut.md

 # Integrations Shortcut

+Reflex Build supports powerful integrations like databases, OpenAI, and Databricks, allowing you to connect external services to your app without complex setup.
+These integrations help you add advanced functionality—like AI-powered features, data analytics, or persistent storage—while speeding up development.

 The **@** feature makes it easy to reference integrations directly while chatting with the AI Builder.
 By typing **@**, you can quickly insert integrations into your prompts without needing to configure them manually first.

 ```python exec